 We do not hold Mr. Shadadpuri liable because of his prominent officer or owner status in a corporation that committed a subparagraph (A) violation.
 We hold him liable because he personally committed a violation of subparagraph (A).

-While the Trek Court focused on the abhorrent but negligent actions and behavior of Mr. Shadadpuri, one should not assume that the case has narrow implications to the rest of the importing community, and those individuals that engage in duties and activities associated with importing goods.
+While the Trek Court focused on the abhorrent but negligent actions and behavior of Mr. Shadadpuri, one should not assume that the case has narrow implications for the rest of the importing community, and those individuals that engage in duties and activities associated with importing goods.
 In closing, the court explains that:

 |Mr. Shadadpuri argues . . . that only an importer of record can violate subparagraph (A).
-[W]hatever may be true for “enter,” the “introduce” language of subparagraph (A) covers acts by persons other than importers of record.|
+[W]hatever may be true for “enter,” the “introduce” language of subparagraph (A) covers acts by persons other than importers of record.

 As interpreted by the CAFC in Trek, the scope of the term “introduce” in section 1592(a) applies to “persons” who engage in actions that occur before any formal entry filings are made to effectuate the release of imported goods, including the process of entry by moving goods into CBP custody and providing critical documents (such as invoices indicating value) for use in the filing of entry documents.
 As such, liability under section 1592(a) can now extend to employees that work for an Importer of Record or facilitate the importation of goods for another party, and who have a duty to exercise care in connection with the eventual entry of merchandise, including supervisory personnel who permit such negligent actions to occur through their own action or inaction.
 Clearly, the stakes are now higher for companies and their employees, and we recommend that companies review their internal controls over import transactions to ensure that such controls are effective in minimizing the risk of non –compliance.
 The full extent and impact of the Trek decision, however, will take time to become known as CBP begins to assess 1592 penalties against persons that are not the importer of record for their own negligent action or inaction when importing goods by means of false statements or material omissions.

-George Tuttle is a San Francisco based attorney, whose practice focuses on Customs and international trade related matters.
+George Tuttle is a San Francisco-based attorney, whose practice focuses on Customs and international trade-related matters.

 To learn about George and his services visit www.TuttleLaw.com